Rustaveli Avenue: Political events and protests

 In May 1918, both the Georgian and Azerbaijani declarations of independence were signed in the former Viceroy's Palace on Rustaveli Avenue.

 In 1956, demonstrations against Nikita Khrushchev's policy of de-Stalinization were held on Rustaveli Avenue.
 The pro-Stalin protests were violently suppressed by Soviet troops.

 In 1989, tens of thousands of pro-independence Georgians gathered before the House of Government on Rustaveli Avenue.
 An attack by the Soviet Spetsnaz forces killed many protesters in the April 9 tragedy.
 Two years later, on 9 April 1991, the restoration of Georgian independence was declared at the same location on Rustaveli Avenue.
 The events of 9 April 1989 established that segment of Rustaveli Avenue as a spot of particular symbolic importance in Georgian culture.

 In 1991, the street was the epicenter of an internal conflict that led to a coup d'état against president Zviad Gamsakhurdia, the deaths of over 100 people, and the destruction of some buildings on the eastern part of the avenue.
 In 2003, many Georgians gathered on Rustaveli Avenue to protest the parliamentary election in what became known as the Rose Revolution.
 Protests against the government of president Mikheil Saakashvili, previously the leader of the Rose Revolution, were held on Rustaveli Avenue in 2007 and 2011.

 In 2019, a series of protests against the ruling Georgian Dream party took place on the avenue.
 In the following years Rustaveli was the site of further protests against Georgian Dream: the 2020 post-election protests, the 2023–2024 protests against a "foreign influence" law, and the 2024 post-election protests.
+In 2026, the government began rehabilitation work on the avenue, closing it to traffic until the end of the year.